backoffice-plus/e-invoice-validator/README.md

 The current files are a set composed of [official XRechnung test corpus from KoSIT](https://github.com/itplr-kosit/xrechnung-testsuite/releases?page=1) and example files from [FeRD](https://www.ferd-net.de/)

+- The script assumes the validator API is available at `http://localhost:8080/`
 - Valid XML files are placed in `test-data/valid-files/`
 - Invalid XML files are placed in `test-data/invalid-files/`